On this page:

 Library staff will be limiting our direct face-to-face contact with patrons but that doesn’t mean we won’t be available to help you.

-Our Reference/Research Help services will be completely virtual during Spring 2021.
+Our Reference/Research Help services will be completely virtual during Summer 2021.
 Services include virtual office hours, research consultations, chat, text, or email.
 Library staff will respond in that same format or set up an immediate Microsoft Teams or Blackboard Collaborate session to discuss your research needs.
 You can always Ask a Librarian for help.

 At the self-checkout station, patrons will be able to scan their own Cardinal Card and items with a staff member ensuring the transaction go through, all from at least 6 feet away from other people.